mariaabato/Final-Project/README.md

 ### Roguelike Systems
 - Skills persist across game overs
-- Balance resets but upgrades carry over
+- Balance resets, but upgrades carry over (at least I think they do)
 - Random encounters that change rules or rewards
 - Dynamic level thresholds that get harder each run